Description

 Excellent included in the flower border or even used in groups; drought resistant.
 After flowering the foliage will provide a long decor.

-Germination: if sown fresh in very early fall, Peony seeds will germinate readily.
-If not, they will need a warm/moist period followed by a cold/moist period for complete germination.
-So, it may take 2 years for the first leaves to appear.
+Germination: if sown fresh in late summer/very early fall, the seeds will germinate readily next spring.
+If not, they will need first a warm/moist period followed by a cold/moist period for complete germination.
+In translation, it will take 2 years for the first leaves to appear.

 Reviews